lvcabral/brs-desktop/docs/contributing.md

 Any contibutions you're willing to make are _super_ appreciated.
 That includes a wide variety of things &ndash; not just code!

 ## Types of Contributions
 Since this project is still maturing, many of its initial contributions will take the form of new features or bug fixes.
-Even if you're not familiar with JavaScript, you can still help make the BrightScript Emulator a better tool for the community.
+Even if you're not familiar with JavaScript, you can still help make the BrightScript Simulator a better tool for the community.
 You can:

 1. Improve documentation (even minor typos fixes are helpful!)
 2. File issues demonstrating where this implementation diverges from the reference one (i.e. on a Roku device)